The Luna Cinema 2019 summer season highlights

 Worth travelling to: Audley End House, Knebworth House, Hylands House, Ascot Racecourse, Leeds Castle

 The true story about a black classical pianist (Academy Award-winning Mahershala Ali) and his Italian-American chauffeur (Viggo Mortensen) and their road-trip through America's Deep South.
 The two men, one sophisticated and eloquent, the other constantly chowing down on fast food when he isn't spouting profanities, form an unlikely friendship.
 As Dr Don Shirley and his band tour some of the Deep South's most prestigious music venues, the film sheds light on the ugly racism of the Jim Crow era.
-The film won Best Picture at the Oscars this year, and with Luna only doing one screening on 16 July at 7.45pm, it's sure to sell out quickly.
+The film won Best Picture at the Oscars this year, and with The Luna Cinema only doing one screening on 16 July at 7.45pm, it's sure to sell out quickly.

 Where's it showing in London?
 Wandsworth Park

 In the early 18th century, England is at war with the French and Queen Anne (Olivia Colman) has throbbing calves and emotional insecurity.
 It’s the historical truth of a monarch and the bitter rivalry between two cousins for the title of court favourite.
 This comedic costume drama lapped up ten Oscar nominations this year, with Olivia Colman taking home the Oscar for Best Actress.
-With Luna offering the chance to watch the film in one of its filming locations, Hatfield House, it wins our pick as the highlight of the season.
+With The Luna Cinema offering the chance to watch the film in one of its filming locations, Hatfield House, it wins our pick as the highlight of the season.

 Where's it showing in London?
 Kensington Palace, Opera Holland Park, Kenwood House